geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 **Geohot** [00:18:41]
 I see.
-So we can use autogen basically on their webgpu.c.
+So we can use autogen basically on their WebGPU.c.

 **Wpmed** [00:18:44]
 Yeah.
 That's what I'm planning to do.
-I think it's ...
+I think it's..

 **Geohot** [00:18:52]
 This project's well-maintained, this Dawn project?